CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/Telemetry.md

 ## <h>nv set service telemetry snapshot-file count</h>

 Configures the number of snapshots you can create before Cumulus Linux overwrites the first snapshot file.
-For example, if you set the snapshot file count to 30, the first snapshot file is histogram_stats_0 and the 30th snapshot is histogram_stats_30.
-After the 30th snapshot, Cumulus Linux overwrites the original snapshot file (histogram_stats_0) and the sequence restarts.
+For example, if you set the snapshot file count to 30, the first snapshot file is `histogram_stats_0` and the thirtieth snapshot is `histogram_stats_30`.
+After the thirtieth snapshot, Cumulus Linux overwrites the original snapshot file (`histogram_stats_0`) and the sequence restarts.
 The default value is 64.

 You can specify a value between 3 and 100.